 Frequently asked questions about dental coverage in Maine

 How much does dental insurance cost in Maine?

-For adults who purchase their own stand-alone or family dental coverage through the exchange, premiums average $40 per month.
+For adults who purchase their own stand-alone or family dental coverage through the exchange, premiums range from $21 to $54 per month.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 In Maine, the exchange-certified pediatric stand-alone dental plans available will comply with the ACA’s rules for children’s dental coverage..
 This means out-of-pocket costs for kids dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.

 As is the case for all essential health benefits, the specific coverage requirements for pediatric dental care are guided by the state’s essential health benefits benchmark plan.

 You can see details here for Maine’s benchmark plan, which does include coverage for both basic and major dental services for children.

 Which insurers offer dental coverage through the Maine marketplace?